uselagoon/lagoon-cli/docs/commands/lagoon_delete_organization-administrator.md

-## lagoon list organization groups
+## lagoon delete organization-administrator

-List groups in an organization
+Remove an administrator from an Organization

 ```
-lagoon list organization groups [flags]
+lagoon delete organization-administrator [flags]
 ```

 ### Options

 ```
+  -E, --email string               Email address of the user
-  -h, --help          help for groups
+  -h, --help                       help for organization-administrator
-  -O, --name string   Name of the organization to list associated groups for
+  -O, --organization-name string   Name of the organization
+      --owner                      Set the user as an administrator of the organization
 ```

 ### Options inherited from parent commands